Snowmobile riding tips for beginners

 - When riding downhill, stay seated as far back on the seat as possible.
 Stay in low gear and pump the brakes firmly every few seconds.
 Allow riders coming up the hill to pass you before going down.

-- If you have to stop, pull off to the right as far as you can.
-Never stop on a hill or curve.
+- If you must stop, pull off to the right as far as you can, and try not to stop on a hill or curve.

-- Only carry a passenger if your snowmobile is built for that.
+- Only carry a passenger if your snowmobile is built for it.
 A passenger will change the center of gravity and steering will feel different.
-Make sure your passenger knows to lean into turns with you and holds on at all times.
+See that your passenger knows to lean into turns with you and holds on at all times.

 - Know the area.
-And remember with more snow comes more responsibilities.
+It's a good idea to study the trail maps and become familiar with the riding trails so that you can be better prepared for potential hazards.
 Fresh snow can be especially dangerous as it covers possible obstacles in your path or can reduce visibility.

 - Be aware of the differences between private land and public trails.
-Pay attention to signs making the distinction or check with the local DNR where you will be snowmobiling.
+Pay attention to signs making the distinction or check with the local Department of Natural Resources where you will be snowmobiling.

-- Always travel with other snowmobilers and let someone at home know where you're headed and when you plan to be back.
-Never go alone.
+- Travel with other snowmobilers and let someone at home know where you're headed and when you plan to be back.
+It's not a good idea to go alone.

-- Use good judgment and don't be too overconfident while riding.
+- Use good judgment and don't be overconfident while riding.

 - Don't follow others too closely, and learn hand signals with your group.